mozilla/crontabber/docs/user/nagios.rst

 The rules for which exit code to exit on are fairly simple.
-However, you need to understand a bit more about backfillable jobs.
+However, you need to understand a bit more about
+:doc:`Backfillable Jobs </user/backfillablejobs>`.

 If no application in your configuration has errored in the last run the exit code is simply ``0`` ("OK").